-Gemini CLI Integration
+Gemini CLI MCP Setup

 Connect your MCP bundles to Gemini CLI to use Google's AI assistant from the command line.